-When you're using the best video editing software, you certainly don't want to use the kind of headphones aimed for mass-market music listening, because they tend to up either the bass or treble.
+When you're using the best video editing software, you ideally don't want to use the kind of headphones aimed for mass-market music listening, because they tend to up either the bass or treble.
 In contrast, proper studio headphones (which are also referred to as call monitors, reference headphones, or professional headphones) give equal weighting to bass, midrange, and treble frequencies, giving you a balanced reproduction that will help you to check quality, syncing, and levels more professionally.
-They're also better at sealing out background noise.
+They're also better at keeping out background noise.

 Why you can trust Digital Camera World Our expert reviewers spend hours testing and comparing products and services so you can choose the best for you.
 Find out how we test.